Raymond C. Ortlund Jr.

-Raymond C. Ortlund Jr. (born 1949) is the former and founding pastor of Immanuel Church in Nashville.
-He is the son of Renewal Ministries founders Ray and Anne Ortlund.
+Raymond C. Ortlund Jr. (born 1949) is an American Reformed theologian and retired pastor.
+Being the founding pastor of Immanuel Church in Nashville, he is the son of Renewal Ministries founders Ray and Anne Ortlund.
 He has served in pastoral ministry and is the author of several Bible commentaries and other books.
 He taught Old Testament at Trinity Evangelical Divinity School in Deerfield, Illinois for nine years.
 He has served on the translation committees of the New Living Translation and English Standard Version Bible translations, and provided the study notes on Isaiah for the ESV Study Bible.
+He has also served as Canon Theologian in the Diocese of the Western Gulf Coast of the Anglican Church in North America.

-Ortlund serves as president of Renewal Ministries and as Canon Theologian in the Diocese of the Western Gulf Coast of the Anglican Church in North America.
+Ortlund serves as president of Renewal Ministries.

 Early life

 Raymond C. Ortlund Jr. is the son of Ray and Anne Ortlund.
-He attended Blair High School in Pasadena, California.
-After high school, he attended Wheaton College in Wheaton, Illinois.
+After high school, he attended Wheaton College in Illinois.
 While a student at Wheaton, he met his wife, Jani.

-Ortlund notes that his participation in the Jesus movement shaped his understanding of Christianity as a renewal movement.
-He also notes that while attending the first Lausanne Congress on World Evangelization, Francis Schaeffer's address left a lasting impact on his convictions about pastoral ministry.
+Ortlund has said his participation in the Jesus movement shaped his understanding of Christianity as a renewal movement.
+He has also said that while attending the first Lausanne Congress on World Evangelization, Francis Schaeffer's address left a lasting impact on his convictions about pastoral ministry.